 From the first day following event there is continuous communication between the LTA and Keith Prowse.
 A thorough assessment is done during the tournament, looking at what can be improved and adjusted.
 As we build the structure from the ground up, we have the flexibility and freedom to add and adjust year on year.

 It sounds like innovation is quite important.
-Would you say that The Queen’s Club Championships is a good demonstration of Keith Prowse’s ability to innovate?
+Would you say that the Fever-Tree Championships is a good demonstration of Keith Prowse’s ability to innovate?

 Yes, and I don’t think it’s just within hospitality either.
 The event itself is growing year on year with the LTA increasing last year’s capacity by an extra 2000 seats.